carls113/RCAC-temp-hpc-exchange/docs/source/week3/scripts.rst

    * - `echo`
      - Print statements
    * - `hostname`
-     - Nave of the server you are logged into
+     - Name of the server you are logged into
    * - `date`
      - Current date and time (many format options)